Orion’s ShortTube 80 Variants

 The solution is to use a three-axis head.
 I set the altitude axis to 90 degrees straight up.
 Then the intermediate axis becomes the new altitude axis, and the telescope rotates in altitude around its center of gravity.

 A better solution is to use a dedicated astronomy mount.
 However, these can be expensive enough to come close to doubling the price of the telescope, or worse.
-The Explore Scientific Twilight Nano is a lightweight mount which is popular with ST80 users.
-An altaz mount for a telescope generally will put the altitude axis through the center of gravity of the telescope, instead of significantly below it, as in a typical photo tripod, allowing it to remain balanced even when pointing high up.
+The Explore Scientific Twilight Nano is a lightweight mount that is popular with ST80 users.
+An altaz mount for a telescope generally puts the altitude axis through the center of gravity of the telescope, instead of significantly below it, as in a typical photo tripod, allowing it to remain balanced even when pointing high up.
 Higher end ones have slow motion knobs which allow for small tweaks to the aiming, or for tracking at high power.
 My Vixen Porta II mount is a little overkill for the small ST80, but it is much sturdier and smoother than a photo tripod.

-German equatorial mounts can be used, but they tend to be much bulkier than altaz mounts and harder to use.
+German equatorial mounts can be used, but they tend to be much bulkier than altaz mounts and are harder to use.
 The EQ-1 and EQ-2 mounts common in beginner telescopes aren’t usually suitable for serious use due to their wobble, but they are nearly adequate for a lightweight short-focus telescope like the ST80.
 I found that the Explore Scientific Exos Nano EQ3 mount was a good fit for size and weight, and it’s a nice smooth mount.
 However, I hated it with the ST80–it’s a little too big for a portable grab-n-go telescope, and the ergonomic frustrations of using an equatorial mount outweighed the meager benefits of tracking.
 When I had the ST80 on an EQ mount only, I almost never used it.
 With a solid go-to EQ mount, you could do some astrophotography with the ST80, but it’s not really for that.

 My ST80 mostly gets used on a Bogen 3001 tripod with a 3030 three-axis head.